Menu Close

 Arthritis Consumer Experts (ACE) has been learning about biosimilars since 2009 and has become a national thought leader, conducting biosimilar workshops and sharing education with multi-stakeholder groups across Canada.
 The ACE biosimilars dialogue across Canada has included patients, health care professionals and policy decision makers in government and private health insurance.

 The leading regulators in the world – including the European Medicines Agency, Food & Drug Administration in the U.S and Health Canada – support well-controlled transitions to biosimilars.
-Patients need to know transition policy has been safely and effectively implemented over the past 17 years with hundreds of thousands of patients with autoimmune diseases such as inflammatory arthritis in many countries in Europe with no compromise to patient safety, effectiveness or quality of care.
+Patients need to know transition policy has been safely and effectively implemented over the past 19 years with hundreds of thousands of patients with autoimmune diseases such as inflammatory arthritis in many countries in Europe with no compromise to patient safety, effectiveness or quality of care.

-In the context of biosimilar use, Health Canada considers transitioning or "switching" between authorized products to refer to a change from routine use of one specific product to routine use of another specific product.
+In the context of biosimilar use, Health Canada considers transitioning or "switching between authorized products to refer to a change from routine use of one specific product to routine use of another specific product.
 Patients and health care providers can have confidence that biosimilars are effective and safe for each of their authorized indications.
-No differences are expected in efficacy and safety following a change in routine use between a biosimilar and its reference biologic drug in an authorized indication.”[3]
+No differences are expected in efficacy and safety following a change in routine use between a biosimilar and its reference biologic drug in an authorized indication.”[4]

 During the period of transition policy implementation, the drug plans cover both originator and biosimilar medicines for the affected diseases, providing time for patients to understand the biosimilar transition and their treatment options with their specialists.
 Following the end of a transition period, the drug plans only cover the biosimilar versions for the treatment of diseases affected by the transition policy.
 Patients unable to transition or who have an adverse response to the biosimilar can seek exceptional “special authority” coverage for the originator.